MohamedDhibi/ProjetAI/README.md

 - Frequency Analysis: Calculates the frequencies of concept appearances to identify relevant concepts.
 - Utilize NLP Models: Utilizes models like SBERT, KBERT, TOPICBERT, and the REBEL model for specific NLP tasks.

+## Data science requirements:

+Data Retrieval : Gather and consolidate data from PMBOK 6th best practices and PMI's practice standard for Project Risk Management.
+Data preprocessing: The data needs to be cleaned and preprocessed before it can be used to build the conceptual graph and train the recommender engine.
+This may involve tasks such as tokenization, normalization, stop word removal, and stemming.
+Conceptual Graph Creation: Develop a structured conceptual graph representing key PRM concepts, relationships, and properties.
+Model training: The recommender engine needs to be trained on an ontology of historical PRM issues and their resolutions.
+This can be done using a variety of machine learning techniques, such as collaborative filtering, content-based filtering, or hybrid approaches.
+Performance Metrics: Define predictive performance metrics, such as recommendation accuracy and relevance, to continuously improve the predictive analytics component.

+## Business requirements:

+The system should be able to recommend PRM issues to project managers based on their specific needs and context.
+The recommendations should be personalized and relevant to the project manager's current tasks and priorities.
+The system should be easy to use and understand.
+Project managers should be able to easily interact with the system to filter and sort recommendations, and to provide feedback on the system's performance.
+The system should be scalable and able to handle a large volume of data.
+The system should be able to provide recommendations to project managers in real time, even as the dataset of PRM issues grows.

 ## Getting Started

 ### Prerequisites